Bounding the Average Move Structure Query for Faster and Smaller RLBWT Permutations: Experimental Results

-Our implementation \texttt{RunPerm} is a move structure library featuring the length capping results of Theorem~\ref{thm:amortized}, available at \url{https://github.com/drnatebrown/runperm}.
+We explore length capping through the \texttt{Orbit} move structure library featuring the results of Theorem~\ref{thm:amortized}, available at \url{https://github.com/drnatebrown/orbit}.
 Inspired by the optimizations of Bertram et al.'s \texttt{Move-r}~\cite{bertram2024move} and Depuydt et al.'s \texttt{b-move}, our move structure is built over a bit packed matrix.
 That is, we use bitpacking to support the components of the move structure as columns which use the minimum possible fixed bitwidth, while keeping rows contiguous in memory to support cache efficiency.
 This is essential to length capping, since it gives the maximum benefit to the bounded size of any elements in $S_\ell$ or $S_\Delta$.
 Most importantly, we accept the length capping parameter $c$ as input to construction.

-Beyond a proof of concept for length capping, \texttt{RunPerm} is designed as a header only library that can be inserted into existing software.
+Beyond a proof of concept for length capping, \texttt{Orbit} is designed as a header only library that can be inserted into existing software.
 As such, it supports various representations of a move structure.
 For absolute positions, the components $S$, $S_\Delta$ and $\SPRED$ are stored in a bitpacked matrix using roughly $r \log r + 2 r \log n$ bits (we do not use sparse bitvectors, optimizing instead for speed).
 Alternatively, relative positions are supported by storing the components $S_\ell$, $S_\Delta$, and $\SPRED$ in roughly $r \log r + 2 r \log \frac{n}{r}$ bits as described in Section~\ref{sec:other}.
 Move queries support using either a traditional linear scan over fast forwards or exponential search as in Corollary~\ref{cor:exp}.